 Funky, well-worn, and quiet, the bar sported a couple of sports, a gathering of about 10 and us.
 Wandering back to the cottage I was reminded of how cold it gets in the winter, and how close-knit a community can be when there’s only a few places to gather.
 But here now, in the summer, it was for us a quiet respite from city life, and from every attendant concern.

 Meeting up with seven more of the women I went to school with, we headed over to the Wheelhouse for dinner.
 High school memories are grand for one simple reason: we were not yet who we were to become back then, but the seeds of our adult selves were already present.
 To find that my high school friends knew who I was long before I ever did, is a gift of warmth I feel for them now that I could never have expressed at 18—and it fills me with an easy meaningfulness in having lived here, having known and befriended these good souls.

 On our last day we floated on Kusel’s balmy waters, took in the last of our vacationing sunrays, and felt the slight change of weather as the wind came up and the first hints of autumn approached.

 Wisconsin will always be for me a memory of my growing up years, but now it has become something more: a place to come and unwind, to float, to ease up, and to become light again.
 On Kusel all of that is infinitely present in each summer moment.
 Peace, if I could bottle it, would be a summer on Kusel Lake.

 IF YOU GO:

 Or contact the Chamber of Commerce in Waupaca, Wild Rose

-JoAnneh Nagler is the author of the new book,
+JoAnneh Nagler is the author of several books

 The Debt-Free Spending Plan: An Amazingly Simple Way to Take Charge of Your Finances Once and For All (Amacom Books, October 2012).
 Find her at: www.debtfreespendingplan.com, Amazon.com, YouTube, and twitter handle @moneypeace4life.